unidoc/unidoc.github.io/_includes/news/launching-unidoc.md

  * Ruby if there is interest and demand.
  * Other languages will be considered if there is interest and demand.

-## Licensing
+## Licensing/Pricing

 We are releasing this under a dual AGPL/Commercial license as we need to help fund further development to achieve our goals.
+See [pricing](http://unidoc.io/pricing).

 ## More information

-For information and examples see [GitHub](https://github.com/unidoc/unidoc) and the project [website](http://unidoc.io).
+For information see [GitHub](https://github.com/unidoc/unidoc) and the project [website](http://unidoc.io).